The Ways Of Karma

 Our perception of suffering, of good and bad, is always relative.
 An awareness of dharma helps in understanding the strange ways of karma.
 Whenever you see someone suffering, you need to help him.
 That is your dharma.
 If you do not do your dharma, then you incur bad karma for not having done your dharma.
 Live with karma; don’t be attached to it. ”See action in inaction and inaction in action,” says the Gita.
 Awareness, alertness, knowledge and meditation will help erase past impressions.
 It has the strength to dissolve and destroy any karma and free you.
 According to Hinduism “Our destiny was shaped long before the body came into being.”
 As long as the stock of sanchita karma lasts, a part of it continues to be taken out as prarabdha karma for being enjoyed in one lifetime, leading to the cycle of birth and death.
 A human being cannot attain Moksha (liberation) from the cycle of birth and death, until the accumulated sanchita karmas are completely exhausted.

 The cycle of birth and death on earth is formed from 8.4 million forms of life, only one of which is human.
 Only as humans are we in position to do something about our destiny by doing the right thing at the right time.
-Through positive actions, pure thoughts, prayer, mantras and meditation, we can resolve the influence of karma in the present life and turn our destiny for the better.
+Through positive actions, pure thoughts, prayer, mantras and meditation, we can resolve the ways of karma in the present life and turn our destiny for the better.
 A spiritual master knowing the sequence in which our karma will bear fruit can help us.
 As humans we have the opportunity to speed up our spiritual progress with the practice of good karma.
 We produce negative karma because we lack knowledge and clarity.
 Unkindness yields spoiled fruits, called paap, and good deeds bring forth sweet fruits, called punya.
 As one acts, so does one become: one becomes virtuous by virtuous action, and evil by evil action.
 Karma is that which propels reincarnation.
 The stronger the impression, the greater the possibility of the next life being according to that.
 So, often you reincarnate like the person you hate or love.
 The mind which is full of different impressions leaves this body but the impressions await suitable situations to come back.
 So the last thought is very important.
 Whatever you do throughout your life, in the last moment your mind should be free and happy.